NeonAmigo/TSB/README.md

 # TSB
-# The bot is intended for technical support of your channel \ chat in the Telegram.
+# The bot is intended for technical support
+of your channel or chat in the Telegram.
 It will help you quickly get information about a problem or suggestion from users.

 # Instructions for use:
 1. Get a token for your bot (@BotFather)